cr3mebrulee/42_school_exam_rank_04/level_2/sandbox/README.md

-## SANDBOX
+## THE SANDBOX TASK PURPOSE

 This task is about creating a sandbox environment to run functions in a controlled way and determining whether the function is "nice" or "bad."
 The idea is to isolate the function execution so that if it misbehaves (e.g., crashes, times out, or exits with an error), it does not affect the overall system.

-## What sanbox is
+### WHAT SANDBOX IS

 In the computer field, sandboxing is a security mechanism that isolates running programs, such as untrusted processes or code, to restrict their access permissions.
 The virtual environment contains some virtual hardware and software resources, such as file systems, networks, and operating systems, to run applications or processes.
 A sandboxed program can access only the limited number of resources inside the sandbox, without affecting the external application, system, or platform.
 This prevents the program from permanently changing other programs or data in the computer.
 In the cybersecurity field, sandboxing isolates malicious files to identify unknown attacks.